mrWheel/ESP_SysLogger/README.md

 #### ESPSL::setDebugLvl(int8_t debugLvl)
-If *_DODEBUG* is defines in the *ESP_SysLogger.h* file you can use this method to set the debug level to display specific Debug lines to *SERIAL*.
+If *_DODEBUG* is defines in the *ESP_SysLogger.h* file you can use this method to set the debug level to display specific Debug lines to *Serial*.

 ... more to come